- Is Excel good for lease accounting?

 Providing transparent updates – with a complete audit trail of which update was made and when – will be incredibly important at the time of your financial audit.
 In Excel, there isn’t a reliable way to track who’s making changes and when the edits take place.
 This puts your business at risk of producing inaccurate, outdated information.

 Lease accounting software provides full audit trail functionality that enables you and your auditors to see who, what, where and when every change to your lease data has been made.
-Having the history of every change to your leases is necessary control to create a reliable lease accounting process.
+Having the history of every change to your leases is necessary to create a reliable lease accounting process.

-Invest in lease accounting software
+Benefits of lease accounting software

 Excel is one of the most accessible tools in an accountant’s arsenal.
 However, it wasn’t built to handle the thoroughness and accuracy required for lease accounting.
 To achieve and maintain lease accounting compliance, you’ll need to invest in a solution that was designed to set your business up for success.